Lydia Agnes Rudge

 Citations

-Muriel Jessie Dunsmuir was the daughter of Hon.
-James Dunsmuir and Laura Miller Surles.1 She married, firstly, Captain Maurice ffolliott Rhys Wingfield, son of Edward Rhys Wingfield and Edith Caroline Wood, on 9 March 1928.
-She married, secondly, Major Frederick Graham St. Clair-Keith in 1944.
-She died on 23 October 1959.
+Jessie Muriel Dunsmuir was born on 30 July 1890 at Victoria, British Columbia, Canada.1 She was the daughter of Hon.
+James Dunsmuir and Laura Miller Surles.2 She married, firstly, Edward Henry Molyneux, son of Justin Molyneux and Elizabeth Kenny, in 1923.1 She and Edward Henry Molyneux were divorced in 1924.1 She married, secondly, Captain Maurice ffolliott Rhys Wingfield, son of Edward Rhys Wingfield and Edith Caroline Wood, on 9 March 1928 at Paris, France.1 She married, thirdly, Major Frederick Graham St. Clair-Keith in 1944.
+She died on 23 October 1959 at age 69.

 Citations